 A survey of the institutions, actors, and processes involved in the governing of states, cities, and other local jurisdictions.
 Attention is given to intergovernmental relations as well as to the analysis of individual units.
 Field work is required.
-Counts as an advanced course in American Politics.
 Prerequisite: PSC 111.
 Credits: 1